 In 2019, Energy Intensity improved by 4% to 102 kilowatt-hours used in production/1000€ of total product sales compared to 105 kilowatt-hours used/1000€ in 2018.
 This was driven by both companywide energy conservation initiatives combined with many of the manufacturing units converting to LED lighting.
 Two manufacturing units have roof mounted solar panels installed that provide some of the energy they use.

 While Energy Intensity was the primary key performance indicator, manufacturing units did strive to reduce overall energy consumption, but restructuring changes and production increases did result in the absolute energy use increasing this year by 2% from approximately 120 million kilowatt-hours to 125 million kilowatt-hours in 2019.

 In 2019, the group’s CO2 emissions totaled approximately 46,260 tonnes, a 9% increase from the 42,500 tonnes emitted in 2018.
 This increase was primarily driven by a rise in absolute energy usage due to increases in production and group restructuring changes.
 Group CO2 emissions intensity remained constant in 2019 from 2018 at approximately 37 tonnes of CO2 per million Euro of total product sales.

 Waste reduction efforts

-Pollution control is important to KA and in the communities where it operates.
-In 2018, the Group’s aim was to reduce by 1% the yearly amount of waste sent to landfills.
-There was a parallel effort to lower the toxicity of waste requiring special treatment or disposal.
-The measure of waste to sales is the waste index.
-All units sought opportunities to reuse and recycle.
-Notably, 8 manufacturing locations were landfill free in 2018.
+Pollution control is important to KA and the communities where it operates.
+In 2019, the group’s aim was a reduction of 1% of the yearly amount of waste sent to landfills or requiring special treatment as compared to annual sales – the ‘Waste Index’.

 Phil Walker, HSE Director, Group